sciguy16/iCEblink40-LP1K-examples/README.md

-# LED binary counter example for the iCEblink40-LP1K evaluation board
+# Simple example Verilog code for the iCEblink40-LP1K evaluation board

 This is a simple example program for the Lattice iCE40-LP1K written in Verilog and built using the open source toolchain.